 What Are the Leading Causes of Fatal Car Accidents in Atlanta?

 Every three days, there’s a fatal car accident in or around Atlanta.
 These crashes happen for a lot of different reasons.
 Crash data suggests, however, that certain factors contribute to fatal collisions more than others.
 The two leading causes include alcohol and speeding.
+If you’ve been injured in an accident, cal our Atlanta car accident lawyers today for help.

 Alcohol and Fatal Crashes in Atlanta